Fitting a Golf Driver and Woods

-As fitters, we can add small amounts of weight (lead foil tape) to the driver head to fine tune swing weight.
+Small amounts of weight (lead foil tape) can be added to the driver head to fine tune swing weight.
+The hot melt process can also be utilized.
 We also have some demo clubs where we can test butt end weight.
-There are a number of counter-weighting systems to see if alternative weighting may stimulate a difference in the comfort level and performance at the given length and shaft weight.
+There are a number of counter-weighting systems.
+An alternative weighting can stimulate a difference in the comfort level and performance at the given length and shaft weight.
 It only takes a few swings by the golfer to see if counter-weighting has any positive response – if not, it can be ruled out.

 6. Head Style/Size

 The shape of the driver head is important because the center of gravity usually follows the geometry.
 It means that a deeper faced club will have a higher center of gravity and launch the ball lower with all else being the same.
 The manufacturer may have a model, where from heel-to-toe it is a little shorter or internal weight has been added toward the hosel to help close the face at impact.